Investing in your future

 The Traveling School works with FACTS Tuition Management to provide flexible payment options to all families.
 With FACTS online tuition management, families can make tuition payments over the course of a semester.
 Enrollment in a tuition payment plan happens after a student has been accepted in a Traveling School semester and before the semester start date.

 In some states, families may utilize 529 plans for tuition payments.
-There are some limitations, however, so we encourage families to check their plan.
+There are some limitations, however, so we encourage families to contact their financial advisor about their plan.

 The Traveling School can also help students obtain select gear and supplies on a case-by-case basis.
 Please email us at email@example.com for more information.